AdrianScharff/Awesome-Books/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- HTML file
+- Better styling with CSS
-- JS file
+- Refactoring of JS file
-- CSS file
-- Toolbar and headline

 <p align="right">(<a href="#readme-top">back to top</a>)</p>